What is Fair Market Value?

 Some of the acceptable ways to estimate the Fair Market Value of a property include:

 Professional Appraisal: This basically involves a professional appraiser, a certified professional trained adequately in order to evaluate properties fairly.
 This professional appraiser helps the seller and the buyer to estimate the real value of the property in consideration.

-Comparative Analysis: This is the most common way adopted in order to estimate the fair market value and a realistic value of a property.
+Comparative Analysis: This is the most common way adopted in order to estimate the fair market value and the realistic value of a property.
 In this method, the valuation of similar models of property preferably in similar locations is compared in order to give a real picture of the property prices in the area.
 This particular method usually involves a licensed agent (at times also known as the broker) who helps in understanding the ongoing prices of similar properties in the location.

 Valuation by Third Party Websites: In the era of technology, how can this field are left untouched by technology.
 There are specific online third-party websites which deal in property transactions.
 In order to attract customers, they provide a rough image of the prices and the trends of similar properties in the given locality on their websites.
 Such third-party website figures come in handy when a third opinion regarding the price of buying or selling a property is considered by any individual.